RafaelOlivra/docker-apache-php-fpm/README.md

 -   Use docker-compose logs -f to monitor logs.
 -   You can mount additional volumes for plugins/themes inside html/.
--   (Optional) Adminer available at: https://yourdomain.com/.adm/dbadmin/
+-   (Optional) Adminer available at: https://yourdomain.com:7080 (Behind HTTP Authentication)
--   (Optional) Tiny File Manager available at: https://yourdomain.com/.adm/filemanager/
--   The admin tools are mounted as a shared volume, and are only accessible through the app container.
-The admin_tools sole purpose is to populate the shared volume with the necessary files.
+-   (Optional) FileGator available at: https://yourdomain.com:7081 (Behind HTTP Authentication.
+After authentication, please use 'admin' and 'admin123' in the FileGator login form)

 ---